 - acoustic interaction with room and listener

 An active system with more than two ‘ways’ already gives us advantages for the first three items.
-The last item is the one where speaker design deviates from a simple engineering problem.
-Measurements may not actually represent what people think they do.
+The last item is the one where speaker design deviates from a simple engineering problem because of the issues of dispersion and directivity.